BBC Sport's team-by-team guide to the inaugural Pro14, Conference B

 One to watch: Scotland centre Mark Bennett has moved across from Glasgow, but cruciate ligament damage means he is unlikely to feature until at least the New Year.

 And so much of the burden for spearheading Edinburgh's attack falls on the meaty shoulders of fellow new boy Robbie Fruean.
-The bruising midfielder was once named Under-19 player of the year, and partnered with All Blacks great Sonny Bill Williams, lit up Super Rugby with the Crusaders.
+The bruising midfielder was once named World Under-19 player of the year, and while partnered with All Blacks centre Sonny Bill Williams lit up Super Rugby with the Crusaders.

 Fruean has a history of heart problems, but was put through an extensive battery of medical checks before his move from Bath was confirmed.
 If he stays fit, the titan of Samoan lineage can be one of the league's most potent strike runners.